Glenbrook Vintage Railway: Pukeoware Workshop

 The railway undertakes restoration projects at its workshop, located at Pukeoware, some four kilometres from Glenbrook.
 The site consists of a heavy engineering workshops in its main yard (with facilities for locomotive overhaul and mechanical engineering), a car and wagon shop in the north yard (specialising in carpentry and paint work) and three carriage storage sheds.
 The railway has been recognised on numerous occasions at the annual Federation of Rail Organisations NZ (formerly National Federation of Rail Societies) conference awards evening for various locomotive and carriage restorations.

 Each track in a carriage shed holds between three and four standard 50 ft carriages.
 As an example the third shed holds 12 standard 50 ft carriages across three tracks, with a recently added lean-to addition adding another eight carriage lengths to the shed's capacity.
 A further extension to the rear of the shed is now being planned after approval of a grant by the ASB Community Trust.
 This ensures ongoing conservation of historic railway items.

 Apart from maintaining and restoring items for use on the GVR and national excursions, the workshops have also been involved heavily in contracted restoration work of other organisations rolling stock such as Silver Stream Railways C 847 in 1994 and Mainline Steams KA 942 in 1990.
 The workshop also assisted in the preparation of two carriages for the Carriage's Cafe restaurant in Kumeu, and filming of episodes of the Heroes television series on the Tangiwai disaster and Who Dares Wins.

-Shady Rest

-A converted former guard's van has been converted into "Shady Rest" – two basic units for volunteers staying overnight.
-Originally built for husband and wife teams (and each unit comprising one double bed, and two bunk beds).
-The unit has been valuable for volunteers when preparing for major events at the railway or excursions away with the GVR's national network fleet.